Segmenting Low-Contrast XCTs of Concrete: An Unsupervised Approach

 \subsection{Training Procedure}

 For training, the scheme presented in \autoref{fig:Training-flowchart} was followed.
 At each training iteration, for every input image (here tile), the model output was normalized per-channel and passed through the \emph{self-annotation pipeline} to produce a dynamic image label $\tilde{\tensor{L}}_{t}$.
 The cross-entropy loss was then computed between the normalized model output $\bar{\tensor{Y}}_{t}$ and one-hot encoded dynamic image label $\tilde{\tensor{Y}}^{\mathrm{01}}_{t}$ using (\ref{eqn:crossentropy_loss_sp}).
-As already mentioned, since training was performed using minibatches, the model parameters were updated based on the average loss per minibatch $\mathrm{Avg}(\tilde{\scalFunc{L}}^{t}_{\mathrm{CE}})_{\mathrm{MB}}$ using (\ref{eqn:parameter_update}).
-Here, we would also like to clarify that training involves multiple passes over the entire dataset, wherein, during each pass, the model parameters are updated multiple times, i.e. once per minibatch.
-Therefore, a single pass over the dataset is referred to as an \emph{epoch} $(e)$, an update cycle per minibatch is referred to as an \emph{iteration} $(t)$.
-Since, here, training dataset size was $D_{train} = 9500$ tiles and minibatch size was $N=24$ tiles, each epoch comprised $t_e = 396$ iterations where, $t_e = \left\lfloor \frac{D_{train}}{N} \right\rfloor + \iota$ with $\iota = 1$ if $(D_{train} \bmod N) \neq 0$ else $\iota = 0$.
+As already mentioned, since training was performed using mini-batches, the model parameters were updated based on the average loss per mini-batch $\mathrm{Avg}(\tilde{\scalFunc{L}}^{t}_{\mathrm{CE}})_{\mathrm{MB}}$ using (\ref{eqn:parameter_update}).
+Here, we would also like to clarify that training involves multiple passes over the entire dataset, wherein, during each pass, the model parameters are updated multiple times, i.e. once per mini-batch.
+Therefore, a single pass over the dataset is referred to as an \emph{epoch} $(e)$, an update cycle per mini-batch is referred to as an \emph{iteration} $(t)$.
+Since, here, training dataset size was $D_{train} = 9500$ tiles and mini-batch size was $N=24$ tiles, each epoch comprised $t_e = 396$ iterations where, $t_e = \left\lfloor \frac{D_{train}}{N} \right\rfloor + \iota$ with $\iota = 1$ if $(D_{train} \bmod N) \neq 0$ else $\iota = 0$.